Leoboi1xD/potato-farlands/README.md

 # Potato Farlands
+This Mod adds the Far Lands into the Poisonous Potato Update for Minecraft
 ## Setup

 For setup instructions, please see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up) related to the IDE that you are using.